 Tess Gallagher is one of America’s leading poets.
-In her latest book she communes with ghosts of the past – including her late husband, Raymond Carver, and her parents, as well as victims of holocaust and past and present wars – at the same time as she confronts her own illness and mortality, and celebrates love and friendship.
+In Dear Ghosts she communes with ghosts of the past – including her late husband, Raymond Carver, and her parents, as well as victims of holocaust and past and present wars – at the same time as she confronts her own illness and mortality, and celebrates love and friendship.

 ‘Gallagher, a cherished poet and short story writer, evokes the power of the unseen as well as the seen with breathtaking clarity, creating metaphors so surprising, radiant, and apt that the world seems to expand in their wake…Substantial yet lambent, earthy and spiritual, these are her best works in an already incandescent oeuvre… So compelling are Gallagher’s graceful poems, they leave the reader feeling “rearranged from the cells out”.’ – Donna Seaman, Booklist

 ‘Gallagher’s big, emotion-rich volume is her first in 14 years… Her own fight against cancer provides another subtext for many poems and the explicit subject for a few.
 She celebrates her survival while finding ‘Time / to admit the limitations of death’.
 The many who cherished her earlier verse will find the new work profound’ – Publishers Weekly